framanno/Ft_printf/README.md

 # Ft_printf
-Repository containing files for theft_printf project at 42 School
+Repository containing files for the ft_printf project at 42 School